-Resident individuals who are over 18 and tax payers in good standing are permitted to invest abroad.
+Resident individuals who are over 18 and taxpayers in good standing are permitted to invest abroad.
 The current limit is R10 000 000 per person per calendar year.
 Applications by individuals to invest in fixed property and other investments will also be considered in addition to the foreign capital allowance.

-Single discretionary allowance

-(in addition to foreign capital allowance)
+Single discretionary allowance (in addition to foreign capital allowance)

-Residents over the age of 18 years may be permitted a single allowance within an overall limit of R1 000 000 per individual per calendar year, without the requirement to obtain a Tax Clearance Certificate, to cover the following discretionary allowances (w.e.f.
-1/4/15 to cover use for any legal purpose):
+Residents over the age of 18 years may be permitted a single allowance within an overall limit of R1 000 000 per individual per calendar year, without the requirement to obtain a Tax Clearance Certificate.
+Minors are entitled to an annual allowance of R200 000.
+The discretionary allowance may be used for any legal purpose abroad (including investment).